 TUNE UP, NOT OUT.

-From the crowd, working in the music industry can look like a pure dream.
-But the more we talk about mental health and wellbeing, the more we learn that artists, managers, roadies, and the people in their lives often find themselves facing just as much struggle as they find and face success.
-The hours, the expectations, the stakes, the pay, and the habits together can make for a pretty tumultuous day job.
+From the crowd, working in the music industry can look like a pure dream, but the more we talk about mental health and wellbeing, the more we learn that musicians, managers, crew, music workers and the people in their lives often find themselves facing just as much struggle as they find and face success.

-Support Act’s Tune Ups series, is a high impact, intimate and revealing video series that goes into the deeply personal mental health journeys of some of Australia’s biggest and emerging names in music, including Support Act Mental Health Advocates Brendon Love (The Teskey Brothers), Sahara Herald (Frontier Touring) and Fanny Lumsden – asking what it took to take control of their own mental wellbeing and what they do now to stay on track.
+Support Act’s Tune Ups series is a high impact, intimate and revealing video series that goes into the deeply personal mental health journeys of some of Australia’s biggest and emerging names in music, including Brendon Love (The Teskey Brothers), Sahara Herald (Frontier Touring) and Fanny Lumsden – asking what it took to take control of their own mental wellbeing and what they do now to stay on track.

-Mental health issues can affect anyone, but there are healthy ways to pursue a career in music and support for those who make music their career through the Support Act Wellbeing Helpline on 1800 959 500.
+Mental health issues can affect anyone, but there are healthy ways to pursue a career in music and support for those who make music their career.
+Check out our mental health resources for advice and tips, and if you need someone to talk to, call the Support Act Wellbeing Helpline on 1800 959 500.

 Episode 1: Brendon Love, The Teskey Brothers

 Brendon Love is bass player for the 4 x ARIA Award winning The Teskey Brothers.
 Brendon discusses his anxiety and depression, how his band and management look after each other’s mental health and what happened when he contacted the Support Act Wellbeing Helpline.
 Brendon is a Mental Health Advocate for Support Act.

 Episode 2: G Flip

 With pop hooks galore and drum sticks in hand, G Flip is fast becoming one of Australia’s best known artists, here and abroad.
 G talks about the impact the pandemic had on her mental wellbeing during lockdown and what she does to stay mentally well.